Thank you for reading our post, please rate this article at the end.

 This type is perfect when your recreational vehicle hangs over the back of your truck’s bed.
 However, trailers of this type need more strength to handle the heavy pin weight.
 Enter the gooseneck hitch.

-Gooseneck hitches are designed to be compatible with these recreational vehicles and will ensure that you have to pivot enough while towing.
+Gooseneck hitches are designed to be compatible with these recreational vehicles and will ensure that you have enough pivot while towing.

-They also ensure that the load is evenly distributed, so you can be confident that your trailer and truck are safe while you are in transit.
+They also ensure that the load is evenly distributed, so you can be confident that your trailer and truck are safe during transit.

-Gooseneck hitches are compatible with gooseneck trailers.
+Gooseneck hitches are specifically designed to be compatible with gooseneck trailers.
 It is certainly not for someone who goes around with a fifth-wheel trailer.
-You can remove this from your options and choose between a four-way and two-way pivot hitch.
+You can remove this option and choose between a four-way and two-way pivot hitch.

-But I might be wrong because there are instances when a gooseneck hitch’s high load rating might be helpful.
+However, I might be wrong, as there are instances when a gooseneck hitch’s high load rating can be beneficial.
 After all, this search is about the best fifth-wheel hitch for your needs.

 If you think a gooseneck hitch will do the job for you, you can find excellent hitches of this type.